Vancouver Internet

 Fairview, South Granville, South Cambie, False Creek, and Olympic Village

-Check TELUS and Rogers first.
-Around newer towers, redeveloped areas, Marine Drive, Oakridge, and River District, also check whether Novus or FibreStream/Beanfield is wired into the building before signing a longer contract.
+Start with TELUS PureFibre, then compare Rogers and cable resellers.
+Around newer towers, also check whether Novus or FibreStream is wired into the building.

 Burnaby, Richmond, New Westminster, and North Vancouver

-Bowen Island, Lions Bay, Anmore, and Belcarra
+Bowen Island, Lions Bay, Anmore, Belcarra, and rural edge areas

 Internet Speed Guide for Vancouver Homes

 Do not buy the fastest plan just because it is available.
-Upload speed, latency, Wi-Fi coverage, and router placement often matter more than the download number on the ad.
+Upload speed, latency, WiFi coverage, and router placement often matter more than the download number on the ad.

 Household typeRecommended speedVancouver options to check first